 Safeguarding, incorporating Child Protection

-Our school adheres to ‘Keeping Children Safe in Education’, 'Working Together to Safeguard Children' and ‘Guidance for Safer Working Practice for Adults who work with Children and young People in Education Settings’.
+Our school adheres to ‘Keeping Children Safe in Education’, 'Working Together to Safeguard Children', ‘Guidance for Safer Working Practice for Adults who work with Children and young People in Education Settings’ and the 'Statutory Framework for the Early Years Foundation Stage.'

 Each member of staff receives formal training concerning safeguarding and child protection.
 They are trained to recognise signs of abuse and know how to respond if they have concerns about the welfare of any child in school.
 This training is renewed every three years and updated when necessary, including for new employees.